 The term of office for any Governor shall be four years, save that this time limit shall not apply to the Headteacher Subject to remaining eligible to be a particular type of Governor any Governor may be reappointed or re-elected.
-The Governors who are in office and who served during the year are listed on page 1.
+The Governors who served during the year are listed on page 1.

 The existing membership of the governing body complies with the memorandum and articles of association.
-The recruitment and appointment of new governors is determined by the category, with members appointing up to 6 Governors using a skills audit and parent governors being appointed by election.
+The recruitment and appointment of new governors is determined by the category, with members appointing up to six Governors using a skills audit and parent governors being appointed by election.
 When a vacancy arises all reasonable and practical measures are taken to inform all eligible to vote.